It’s almost Christmas, and at my house we’ve unpacked the boxes in the attic full of special decorations we only use this time of year.

 In presenting Jesus with such extravagant gifts, the pagan priests not only were showing a heart for God’s truth, they were also making a theological statement.
 They were demonstrating the superiority of Jesus to their old religion.
 I know that’s not the politically correct way of describing the scene, but there’s no other way to understand it.
 Whatever insights and partial truths their old beliefs might have held were fulfilled and transcended by the Christ child.
 The old world of paganism was finished.
 God’s full revelation had arrived.

 When I decorate a Christmas tree, that doesn’t mean I’m worshiping a nature god.
 It means the beauty of the tree points my heart to the greater beauty of Jesus.
 When I give a Christmas gift to someone I love, I’m not invoking an ancient Roman deity; I’m recreating in a small way the gift God gave me in Jesus.
-When I hang in my hallway the portrait of Santa Claus my son painted in the third grade, I’m not worshiping an idol, I’m honoring the Father who was generous to send his Son into the world to save it
+When I hang in my hallway the portrait of Santa Claus my son painted in the third grade, I’m not worshiping an idol, I’m honoring the Father who was generous to send his Son into the world to save it.

 These traditions don’t distract me in the slightest from the real meaning of the season.
 If anything, they help keep it in the forefront of my life.

+Thanks to the Irish Times for the picture.
 This is an edited version of a previous blog.